Encanto: Plot

-An armed conflict forces young couple Alma and Pedro Madrigal to flee their home village in Colombia with their infant triplets, Julieta, Pepa, and Bruno.
+An armed conflict forces young couple Pedro and Alma Madrigal to flee their home village in Colombia with their infant triplets, Julieta, Pepa, and Bruno.
 Pedro is killed, but the candle Alma carries gains a magical power that repels the attackers and creates Casita, a sentient house located in a magical realm bordered by mountains.

-Fifty years later, a new village thrives under the candle's protection, which grants "gifts" and corresponding bedrooms to each Madrigal descendant when they turn five, which they use to serve the villagers.
-Julieta's youngest daughter, Mirabel, is the only Madrigal to not be granted with a gift, while Bruno was vilified and scapegoated for his precognition, which resulted in him disappearing.
+Fifty years later, a new village thrives under the candle's protection, which grants "gifts" to each Madrigal descendant when they turn five, which they use to serve the villagers.
+Bruno, who was vilified and scapegoated for his precognition, disappeared ten years earlier, and Julieta's youngest daughter, Mirabel, inexplicably did not receive a gift.

-Ten years later, Pepa's youngest son, Antonio, is granted the ability to communicate with animals.
-During the celebration, Mirabel sees Casita cracking and the candle's flame flickering and goes downstairs to investigate.
-She alerts her family, but Casita repairs itself before the rest of the family can see the cracks.
+On his fifth birthday, Pepa's youngest son, Antonio, is granted the ability to communicate with animals.
+During the celebration, the Madrigals unwittingly exclude Mirabel from being in a family photo.
+Mirabel sees Casita cracking and the candle's flame flickering and alerts her family, but Casita repairs itself, causing disbelief in Mirabel.
 After overhearing Alma lament the candle's fading that night, Mirabel resolves to restore Casita's magic herself.
-Her older sister Luisa, who possesses superhuman strength, confesses to Mirabel that she feels overwhelmed with her constant obligation to help the villagers by using her strength, which has begun to start faltering.
+Her older sister Luisa, who possesses superhuman strength, confesses to Mirabel that she feels overwhelmed by her constant obligation to help the villagers using her strength, which has been faltering.
 She suggests to Mirabel that Bruno's room, located inside a forbidden tower in Casita, may hold the secret to the fading magic.

 Mirabel finds a cave in Bruno's room that holds pieces of his last vision made of opaque emerald.
-Most of the family warns Mirabel not to investigate further, but she reassembles the pieces into the form of a tablet and sees herself with Casita cracking behind her.
-Mirabel’s father Agustín accidentally discovers her and warns her to keep the vision a secret, but they are overheard by Pepa's daughter Dolores, who possesses supernatural hearing.
-Mirabel's oldest sister Isabela, who can make plants instantly grow at will, is scheduled to be engaged to the Madrigals' neighbor Mariano Guzmán.
-Amidst Mariano's proposal during an awkward dinner, Dolores tells everyone about Mirabel's discovery.
-Casita begins to crack again, and everyone starts losing control of their gifts.
+Alma and the family warn Mirabel not to investigate further, but she reassembles the pieces and sees herself with Casita cracking behind her.
+Mirabel's father Agustín accidentally discovers Mirabel and warns her to keep the vision a secret, but they are overheard by Pepa's daughter Dolores, who possesses supernatural hearing.
+Mirabel's oldest sister Isabela, who can make plants and flowers instantly grow at will, is scheduled to be engaged to the Madrigals' neighbor Mariano Guzmán.
+Amidst Mariano's proposal, an awkward dinner, and Dolores telling everyone about Mirabel's discovery, Casita begins to crack again, and everyone loses control of their gifts.